UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     jobscripts should look like nearer the time.

     We will not have Apptainer available straight away - we intend to add it later.

+#### Latest on Kathleen

+  - 2025-06-18 17:05 - Kathleen operating system and scheduler upgrade

+    The upgraded half of Kathleen is now available.

+    To access, log in to `kathleen-ng.rc.ucl.ac.uk` instead of `kathleen.rc.ucl.ac.uk`.
+This is a round-robin address for two login nodes.
+If you are outside UCL, use the ssh-gateway or VPN as usual.

+    If you need to access the new login nodes individually, for now you can use these addresses:
+    ```
+    login21.kathleen.rc.ucl.ac.uk
+    login22.kathleen.rc.ucl.ac.uk
+    ```

+    We have updated documentation at:

+    - https://www.rc.ucl.ac.uk/docs/Clusters/Kathleen/ - contains info on the current split state and links to the following.
+    - https://www.rc.ucl.ac.uk/docs/Supplementary/Slurm/ - has the Slurm commands
+    - https://www.rc.ucl.ac.uk/docs/Supplementary/Slurm_Example_Jobscripts/ - has a couple of example jobscripts

+    The new software stack is provided by the `ucl-stack/2025-05` module, and we have a new `default-modules/2025-05` that should also be loaded by default.
+We have made a change to the top of everyone's `.bashrc` to make sure that the different default-modules are set appropriately on both old and new Kathleen.

+    We do not currently have screen installed - we do have tmux.

+    Over the next few weeks we expect to be installing more software, fixing any issues and updating the documentation further.

+    We expect to be running both halves of Kathleen for a month.
+If more work is required we may run old Kathleen for a bit longer.

+    For any of you using VSCode, it should be able to connect to new Kathleen.
+The operating system on old Kathleen (and Myriad) is old enough that current versions will no longer connect there.

 ### Young